Skip to main content

 Rubber ties: Sometimes referred to as “T-bands,” rubber ties are like a rubber band with a T-hook that can be wrapped around a cane and the wire, and hooked on the T for securing.
 These ties come in different sizes, and can easily be removed and reused.
 They grow with the vines as they stretch, but still may need to be replaced on large, older wood after a number of years.

-Stretchable tube ties: This supply is similar to a ball of twine because it can be cut to length, but it can also stretch with grapevines as they grow.
+Stretchable tube ties: These can be cut to length, and, unlike twine, can also stretch with grapevines as they grow.
 Tube ties tend to degrade over time and may need to eventually be replaced.

-Ag-Tye™ : Not to be confused with the more-rigid “Ag-Lock,” Ag-Tye™ can be used to secure new canes to the fruiting wire with careful consideration.
-It’s advantageous to use because it lasts a long time, is reusable, but it can still cause issues if not removed before the wood gets too large and causes girdling.
+AgTye® : Not to be confused with the more-rigid “Ag-Lock,” these AgTye® can be used to secure new canes to the fruiting wire.
+AgTye® lasts a long time and can be reused, but it can still cause girdling if not removed before the wood girth grows too large.

-- If the cane is very long, cut it back so it meets its neighboring vine’s cordon at the halfway point between the two vines.
+2. If the cane is very long, cut it back so it meets its neighboring vine’s cordon at the halfway point between the two vines.
 If the tip of a cane is very weak, cut it back until the wood is a little larger than pencil-sized.
+When laying down canes to elongate an already-existing cordon, you may want to only expand about 1 ft of cordon at a time to ensure you're only using quality material.

 More tips for success: